The Best Mediterranean Routes for Cruise Lovers and How to Choose Yours

 There are always surprises.
-For me, personally, one of the biggest was the beauty of Odessa, Ukraine’s main port: all-elegant baroque boulevards and cool café culture, when I’d expected, somewhat naively, run-down, post-Communist gloom.
+For me, one of the biggest was the beauty of Odessa, Ukraine’s main port: all-elegant Baroque boulevards and cool café culture, when I’d expected, somewhat naively, run-down, post-Communist gloom.
 And then there’s the satisfaction of smaller yet no less wonderful discoveries such as finding the perfect homemade pistachio gelato (Calata 32 in Portofino is one of my favorites), or the slight decadence of a limoncello granita with your morning coffee in a sunlit square on Capri.

 How can you make the most of your time in the Mediterranean?
 Take inspiration from the local way of life.
 Slow down.
 There’s a temptation to race around, trying to pack everything in.
 And, understandably, taking in the sights is important.
 But you shouldn’t end your voyage exhausted.
 Croatians have a word for the ideal way of life: fjaka – a pleasant state of mind achieved from doing absolutely nothing.
 This translates across all the cultures of the region.

 Mornings, then, are for a long, extended coffee and shooting the breeze with friends.
 Lunch is late – and it’s perfectly acceptable to enjoy a siesta after fresh seafood on some gorgeous harborfront, washed down by a crisp local white.
 As the heat fades, the locals emerge for their passeggiata, as Italians call the evening stroll.
 This is a time for greeting friends, enjoying the warmth of the evening, watching the light shimmer gold on the rippling water and sitting in a café for aperitivos, to whet the appetite.

 Still, choosing the Mediterranean cruise that best fits your travel style can be challenging.
 Here we tackle the Mediterranean’s best-known regions.
 In some cases cruises focus very specifically on one region.
 In others, itineraries may combine distinctly different areas of the Mediterranean.
 Here are your choices.

 In a nutshell: